How Much Does a Privacy Fence Cost?

 Factors in Calculating Privacy Fence Cost

 Fencing materials are priced based on the cost per linear foot.
 Therefore, the size of the area to be enclosed will determine everything else about the cost.
 The measurement of the number of feet of fencing material needed guides the total cost, with larger or oddly shaped yards costing more than smaller yards and those that don’t require rails or panels to be cut.
 Homeowners can expect to pay between $10 and $50 per linear foot for privacy fencing.

-The style of fence a homeowner selects will also affect the pricing: picket fences, iron, or split-rail styles provide a little less privacy but cost less and can be a great option for gardeners looking to trail plantings up the fence.
+The style of fence a homeowner selects will also affect the pricing: Picket fences, iron, and split-rail styles provide a little less privacy but cost less and can be a great option for gardeners looking to trail plantings up the fence.
 Stockade and vinyl panel fences are a bit more expensive but offer more complete privacy and are quite sturdy.
 Wood pickets take more time to install properly and will increase labor costs.
 Lattice work and stylized post caps add more to the total.
 This choice will be balanced between the look, cost, and level of privacy the homeowner is hoping for.

 Additional Costs and Considerations

-Removing an existing fence can be a surprisingly large expense: Even if a homeowner decided to DIY, fence posts that are set in concrete can be difficult to get out, and there may be a separate cost for disposal of the old fence materials, especially if they’re pressure-treated wood.
-Homeowners can expect to pay between $2 and $5 per linear foot for a professional to remove existing fencing.
+Removing an existing fence can be a surprisingly large expense: Even if a homeowner decides to DIY, fence posts that are set in concrete can be difficult to get out, and there may be a separate cost for disposal of the old fence materials, especially if they’re pressure-treated wood.
+Homeowners can expect to pay between $3 and $5 per linear foot for a professional to remove existing fencing.

 Painting and Sealing

 It’s often the final flourishes that make a privacy fence truly beautiful.
 Elegant metalwork, intricate lattice, custom finials, or even unusual wood selections can make a fence stand out from the neighbors’ and add curb appeal—but these touches will add to the overall cost.
 Some homeowners pay as much as $85 per linear foot for custom privacy fencing.